kcinnick/posh/README.rst

 * Get images, size, brand, price, and more from products.
 * Search with as many (or few!) arguments as you want!
 * Insert product information into any database for long-term analysis
+* Easily graph historical price information for any search.

 TODO
 -------